irdinahaziqaht-cmyk/Coffee-Sales-Performance-Dashboard-Excel/README.md

 The final dataset was then loaded back into Excel for PivotTable analysis and dashboard development.

 ## 📊 Dashboard
-**Key Metrics**
-* Total Revenue: $45,134.26
-* Total Quantity Sold: 3,551
-* Total Customers: 1,000

-### Revenue by Month
-Tracks monthly revenue across different coffee types and highlights changes in sales performance throughout the year.

-### Revenue vs Quantity Sold
-Compares revenue and quantity sold across Arabica, Excelsa, Liberica, and Robusta.
-Key insight: Arabica recorded the highest quantity sold, while Excelsa generated the highest revenue.
+The interactive dashboard provides an overview of sales performance, product performance, and customer loyalty.

-### Customer Loyalty
+### Key Metrics
-48% of customers use a loyalty card, while 52% do not.

-### Loyalty Card Usage by Year
-Shows the number of loyalty card users and non-users across different years.
+- **Revenue:** $45,134.26
+- **Quantity Sold:** 3,551
+- **Customers:** 1,000

 ### Interactive Filters
-The dashboard can be filtered by:
-* Year
-* Country
-* Coffee Type
-* Roast Type
-* Size

-Users can select the relevant filters to drill down into specific sales segments and compare performance.
+**Year · Country · Coffee Type · Roast Type · Size**

 ## 💡 Key Business Insights

-* Excelsa generated the highest revenue, despite having lower sales volume than Arabica.
+- **Excelsa** generated the highest revenue despite having lower sales volume than Arabica.
-* Arabica recorded the highest quantity sold with 947 units.
+- **Arabica** recorded the highest quantity sold with 947 units.
-* 52% of customers are not loyalty card users, indicating room to increase loyalty programme participation.
+- **52% of customers** do not use a loyalty card, indicating an opportunity to increase loyalty programme participation.
-* Revenue performance varies across months and coffee types, with some periods showing stronger sales than others.

 ## 🛠️ Tools & Skills
 **Excel**